Kern000/mini-python-customer-service-options/readme.md

 Functional Requirements
 FR1.1: The system allows users to create a new customer entry.
+FR1.1.1: Each new customer entry must be filled in and cannot be left blank, and the input must match the required structure.
 FR1.2: The system allows users to list the existing customers entries.
 FR1.3: The system allows users to search for a customer entry.
 FR1.4: The system allows users to update a customer entry.
+FR1.4.1: Each new customer entry must be filled in and cannot be left blank, and the input must match the required structure.
 FR1.5: The system allows users to delete a customer entry.
 FR1.6: The system allows users to save and export the list of customer entries into a file on local storage.
 FR1.7: The system allows user to load a list from file into the application to add on to existing data or to modify it.
+FR1.7.1: The file type must be .json and the file must exist in the same folder where program is runned.

 Non-Functional Requirements
 NFR2.1: Security - user input is validated based on datatype and size.
 This prevents cross-site scripting and poor data entry.